Sukhpreet Kahlon

 An ode to the movie business and the love for cinema, Reese’s film is a reflection on life, which nudges us to enjoy the smaller things instead of harbouring regrets about what did not pan out as planned.
 It also allows us to imagine the lives of innumerable people who aspire to become artistes but are unable to make it.
 Fittingly, Pettikkada Madhavan ends with a quote from Cinema Paradiso (1988), “Life isn’t like in the movies, life... is much harder.”

 Aside from Padanna, the short film features actor Vavachan.
 Both were prominent supporting actors who were seen in several Malayalam films in the 1990s and 2000s.
-The short film can be viewed on the Kaumudy YouTube channel.
+The short film was released on the Kaumudy YouTube channel.

 Related topics